dannyc-dev/Stack-Based-Buffer-Overflow/README.md

 ![alt text](screenshot/13.png)

-Our last step to control execution is to add in the padding for the second print function and the padding for the return address and we should have full execution control.
+Our last step to control execution is to add in the padding for the second print function and the padding for the return instruction and we should have full execution control.
 Let's see what our final exploit looks like:

 ![alt text](screenshot/14.png)